Health care in the United States of America is a national disgrace

 The requirements and overhead of medical insurance and government programs probably has increased the cost of health care in the United State by a third.
 Someone has to pay for all their huge buildings that are filled with staff that create enough paper work requirements to drive most medical providers to the point of distraction.
 Of course, with insurance, the corporate executives get large salaries and stockholders have to get a decent return on their investment.
 We pay for all that as overhead on the costs of health care.
 Nevertheless, even insurance and government bureaucratic cost burdens do not explain the ten percent rise in health care per year that has gone on now for well over a decade.

 Medical equipment is certainly a big cost problem.
 Every hospital now has to have the latest very expensive high tech equipment even though only a couple of these devices might be needed in any metro area.
-Every time you have a procedure in a hospital, you pay for this high tech equipment.
+Everytime you have a procedure in a hospital, you pay for this high tech equipment.

 The cost of medical liability insurance is a major cost factor that is passed to the patient.
 In addition to the liability insurance premiums themselves, physicians routinely order expensive medical tests that in many cases they do not deem necessary.
 They must order them to protect themselves from lawsuits.
 These seldom-necessary tests on low risk patients can add hundreds of dollars to one's bill.
 When providers feel they must order a series of high tech tests for nearly every complaint to cover their butt, do not fall for some delusion that medical costs will stabilize any time soon.

 Those that come to emergency rooms without any insurance are a cost factor because they by law can not be turned away.
-The expenses of caring for them are passed to those who do pay.
+The expenses of caring for those that cannot or will not pay are passed to those who do pay.
 This is one reason why a visit to an emergency room will cost you three times what a visit to an urgent care clinic or doctors office will cost.
 Of course, equipment and the staff required at the emergency room is another cost factor.
 It really makes little sense for Medicaid and uninsured poor people to go to emergency rooms for treatment of common colds and rashes other than the fact that they know they will be seen and they know they will never pay the bill.
 Emergency rooms in hospitals lose money and for this reason, you will see less and less of them in the future.

 Drugs are another major cost; drugstores make huge bucks by charging the suggested retail price from the drug companies when they actually get the drugs for a fraction of the retail price and could charge less.
 The drug companies themselves are greedy.
 They waste a lot of money on advertisements and sometimes needless educational dinners and seminars for medical providers.
 If advertising in the major media were stopped and the number of drug representatives with their large expense accounts reduced, drug costs could be reduced by a third, as are drug costs in countries that do not allow most advertisement or these practices.
 Do we really need custom made commercials designed to brainwash TV junkies?
 The talking drug heads on TV brainwash the junkies to tell board certified doctors in medicine what drugs they should be allowed to experiment with after their next visit.
 If anyone really wants to find out medical information and drug treatment for their condition apart from a trained professional, they can find this information on the Internet or in the library.
 Do we really need these very expensive media ads telling everyone what we should ask our doctor to prescribe?
 The drug companies are not doing this as a public service folks; they are doing it to sell people new expensive drugs or to sell expensive brand name drugs over less expensive generic drugs.
 The greedy non-responsible doctors are only too willing to oblige TV junkies cravings because for a 2-minute prescription renewal visit they can charge for a full office visit.